Plavit/cs50ai/README.md

 - First-Order Logic

 #### Project 1a: Knights
+This project's task is to create an AI that can logically deduce solutions to various classic "Knights and knaves" problems using inference.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/1/knights)

+_[Here](https://youtu.be/xuINvmnOUnY) is a video presentation of my submission._

 #### Project 1b: Minesweeper
+This project implements an AI to the classic Windows game, Minesweeper.
+It works by making safe moves based on the knowledge of the field, and if no safe move may be made, making a random one.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/1/minesweeper)

+_[Here](https://youtu.be/gsVXVkOxQNg) is a video presentation of my submission._

 ### Week 2 - Uncertainty
 This module tackles the idea that the AI, like us, might not always know all the information available within the problem at any given time, due to various constraints.
 Therefore, the problems focus on designing AI to work with reasoning based on probabilities.